Andereoo/PythonMusic/README.md

 # PythonMusic
-Small cross-platform music note player for beginners to learn how to manipulate system uses
+Small cross-platform music note player for beginners to learn how to manipulate system sounds.

-It has been tested tested in python 3.x on Windows Uses include playing songs through set notes, playing.wav files, or creating custom 'beeps' with a known hertz frequency
+It has been tested tested in python 3.x on Windows.
+Uses include playing songs through set notes, playing.wav files, or creating custom 'beeps' with a known hertz frequency.

 &nbsp;
 ### Main Commands